iobroker-community-adapters/ioBroker.mydlink/README.md

 -->
 ### __WORK IN PROGRESS__
 * added: `telnet` token is now case insensitive
+* fixed: prevent object missing warning on new devices

 ### 1.1.7 (2020-10-09)
 * fixed: prevent error message with new mydlink plugs on switch